wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Feature enhancement upgrade: added filtering and sorting to list shortcode; added an access control setting for editing, adding and viewing records

 = 1.2.2 =
 Minor bugfix and feature upgrade; added ability to show groups and group descriptions in the signup form; multiselects in signup form bug fixed